thehemi/Dibbr/README.md

  * Discord selfbot (can put bot in anyone's server, but violates TOS)
  * Slack Bot
  * Discord regular bot

+## Features
+ * Dibbr will interject and join in conversation, pick up questions asked, or questions just directed towards him
+ * Everything is configurable via running bot commands
+ * Dibbr understands replies, dibbr can work in self-bot or regular bot mode, so on any sever in any channel
+ * Dibbr will even ask topical questions
+ * Dibbr has been tuned to give very natural replies.
+It may not seem like much priming text, but there have been a few tricks to get him working smoothly
+ * Dibbr will try to avoid repeating himself, by internal checks for sentence repetition
+ * Dibbr will use a variable amount of chat log (custom-4000 chars) to answer questions, using his memory of the conversation
+ * Dibbr can run in any number of channels and servers, all with their own instance
+ * Dibbr even has a web interface
+ * Much more coming soon

 ![Chat](https://i.imgur.com/E2qjTw3.png)